 Woodward embraces and respects each of our members.
-We aim to provide rewarding environment for our members feel and act involved, respected, valued, and connected.
+We aim to provide a rewarding environment where our members feel and act involved, respected, valued, and connected.

-We hire, develop, and promote top talent to propel our path.
-We expect leaders and members to act actively incorporate different perspectives and the ideas of others to promote innovative solutions and high-performing individuals and teams.
+We hire, develop, and promote top talent to propel our path forward.
+We expect leaders and members to actively incorporate different perspectives and the ideas of others to promote innovative solutions and high-performing individuals and teams.